titipata/pubmed_parser/CONTRIBUTING.md

 4. Commit and push your changes
 5. Submit a [pull request](https://github.com/titipata/pubmed_parser/pulls) with your description.

-In your pull request, you can tag issues number relating to your pull request so that we can use it as a reference in the future.
+In your pull request, you can tag issue numbers relating to your pull request so that we can use it as a reference in the future.
 You can also give a short description on your pull request e.g. what is the improvement (code or documentation)? what error did you fix? etc.

-If you have see an inactivity of your pull request, please re-tag core maintainers so that they can take a look closely to your pull requests again.
-Core maintainers might be really busy by the time you make the pull request.
+If you see inactivity in your pull request, please re-tag core maintainers so that they can take a look closely to your pull requests again.
+Core maintainers might be really busy at the time you make the pull request.